 France: The real estate tax (Taxe Fonciere sur les Proprietes Baties) is calculated by applying city/department property tax rates to half the notional rental value of a commercial property as defined by a local land registry.
 The tax rate is determined annually by local authorities.
 The rental value of industrial buildings is assumed to amount to 8 percent of the acquisition cost.
 Property tax rates are for Paris, which has lower local property tax rates than do some other French cities.
-For 2022, the local property tax rate in Paris is a combination of a city (ville) rate of 8.37 percent and a department rate of 5.13 percent.
-Hence, the nominal real estate tax equals $100 \cdot (0.08 \cdot 0.5 \cdot 1.000)$ assessed value, which Spengel, et al. (2021) assume amounts to 25 percent of the acquisition cost, and the basic federal rate.
+The local property tax rate in Paris is a combination of a city (ville) rate and a department rate; for 2023, the combination of the two rates equals 20.5 percent.
+Hence, the nominal real estate tax equals $100 \cdot (0.08 \cdot 0.5 \cdot 20.5)$.

+Germany: The real property tax (Grundsteuer) is calculated by multiplying a real property tax rate of 0.35 percent and a municipal multiplier (Hebesatz) by the assessed value of a real property.
+Federal fiscal authorities establish the assessed value, which Spengel, et al. (2021) assume amounts to 25 percent of the acquisition cost, and the basic federal rate.
 Municipalities determine the multiplier.
 The nominal real estate tax rate is calculated using a population-weighted average multiplier for German cities with a population over 20,000.

-Germany: The real property tax (Grundsteuer) is calculated by multiplying a real property tax rate of 0.35 percent and a municipal multiplier (Hebesatz) by the assessed value of a real property.
-Federal fiscal authorities establish the